Ionescu leads No. 3 Oregon past No. 13 Arizona 88-70 - WHIZ News

 Erin Boley had 18 points for Oregon, while Ruthy Hebard added 14.

+“This is a good basketball team offensively, we’re an elite team, one of the best of all time, quite frankly,” Oregon coach Kelly Graves said.
+“So when we get it rolling and get to that tempo and find shooters and knocking them down, we become really difficult.”

-Aari McDonald led Arizona with 34 points, while Cate Reese chipped in with 13.
+Aari McDonald led Arizona (24-7) with a tournament-high 34 points, which is fourth highest all time in Pac 12 Tournament history.
+McDonald has scored in double-figures in 66 consecutive games, the longest active streak in the nation.
+Cate Reese chipped in with 13.

+“Today we played a really good team,” Arizona coach Adia Barnes said.
+“Oregon is one of the best teams in the country with so many offensive weapons and just really hard to match up with.
+They’re a really good team with the potential to win a championship.”

 The game appeared to be headed for a shootout from the opening tip, as the teams traded runs while burying seven 3-pointers in the first quarter alone.
-Boley hit her first four shots from the field and had 10 points during Oregon’s game-opening 16-6 run.
+Boley, who scored just nine points in the Thursday’s quarterfinal win over Utah, hit her first four shots from the field and had 10 points during Oregon’s game-opening 16-6 run.

 Arizona answered quickly with four consecutive 3-pointers – including two from reserve Helena Pueyo – as the Wildcats used a 14-5 run to pull within a point of Oregon, at 21-20.